Upcoming Webinars

 This six-part series is designed to support internationally educated nurses as they transition into practice within the Canadian healthcare system, with a focus on long-term care in New Brunswick.
 Through practical, real-world learning and peer connection, participants will build confidence, strengthen their understanding of expectations, and develop the skills needed to succeed in their roles.

-Date and time: April 28th at 7:30pm
+Date and time: June 25, 2026 at 2PM (90-minutes)

-Date and time: April 16, 2026 at 1:00 PM (AST)
+Date and time: June 4, 2026 at 1:00 PM (AST)

 Language: English